2020 Ford Transit 250 High Roof Extended Camper Van for Sale in Boulder, Colorado in Front of Mountains – The Vansmith

 The Vansmith Perspective

-At The Vansmith, we believe your home on wheels—whether a fully converted Sprinter or a classic caravan—deserves the same level of care off the road as it does on it.
-That’s why when we customize your van, we design with storage in mind—removable gear racks, weather-resistant finishes, and electrical systems that handle downtime.
+At The Vansmith, we believe your home on wheels - whether a fully converted Sprinter or a classic camper - should get the same level of care off the road as it does on it.
+That’s why, when we customize your van, we plan with storage in mind.
+We use slide-out gear racks, tough finishes that handle weather, and power systems that handle downtime.

 Our Brand Pillars in Action: